Seller Disclosures: Real Estate Agent Checklist + How to Set Expectations Early

 |---|---|---|---|

-Use this checklist in your first seller meeting.
+Use this checklist in the first seller meeting.
 The goal is simple: surface the knowns, label the unknowns, and document the story before buyers do it for you.

 - HVAC age: year installed, last service date, and any recurring issues.

-- Roof history: age, repairs, leaks, and warranty paperwork if it exists.
+- Roof history: age, repairs, leaks, and warranty paperwork if available.

 - Plumbing events: backups, line repairs, water heater age, and insurance claims.

-- Electrical changes: panel updates, knob-and-tube history, added circuits, permits if available.
+- Electrical changes: panel updates, added circuits, old wiring history, and available permits.

 - Water intrusion: past leaks, basement moisture, drainage fixes, and contractor notes.